Helvetica-JS/website/README.md

-# AlpineJS Summit 2026 Conference Website
+# HelveticaJS Summit 2026 Conference Website

-This is the official website for AlpineJS Summit 2026, Switzerland's premier JavaScript conference happening in Zurich.
+This is the official website for HelveticaJS Summit 2026, Switzerland's premier JavaScript conference happening in Zurich.

 ## 🚀 Overview

-AlpineJS Summit is a one-day, single-track JavaScript conference featuring workshops, keynotes, technical sessions, and amazing networking opportunities.
+HelveticaJS Summit is a one-day, single-track JavaScript conference featuring workshops, keynotes, technical sessions, and amazing networking opportunities.
 This repository contains the Next.js-based website for the conference.

 ## 🛠️ Technology Stack